siyul-park/uniflow/docs/user_extensions.md

 ### Registering the Schema and Codec

-Create a codec that converts the node specification to a node and register it with the schema:
+Create a codec that converts the node specification into a node and register it with the schema:

 ```go
 func NewTextNodeCodec() scheme.Codec {